kethahel99/SlackerRunner/README.md

 Quick start
 ============
 1. Open \SlackerTests\database.yml and put in your Ms Sql database and credentials.
-The tests that ship with the solution are basic database system test and should run against empty Ms Sql Server database.
+The tests that ship with the solution are basic database system tests and should run against empty Ms Sql Server database.

 2. Run the UnitTests.